mod-eng-softwares/mod_third_party_hw_drivers_extension/app/documentation/example/mikroe_water_detect/README.md

 You can choose the mode of operation by selecting the corresponding macro MIKROE_WATER_DETECT_MODE_INTERRUPT or MIKROE_WATER_DETECT_MODE_POLLING.

 After resetting, the application reads the device status and determines if there is water presence or not.
-You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
+You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 A screenshot of the console output and an actual test image are shown in the figure below.

 ![logging_screen](image/log.png)